sesh/brntn.me/content/home.md

 <!-- published: 2021-01-01T00:00:00.000Z -->

 Hi there, my name is <a href="mailto:brenton@brntn.me">Brenton Cleeland</a> and I'm a Lead Engineer at [Coles](https://www.coles.com.au) working on customer identity.
-Previously I've worked as a developer at Thoughtworks and Common Code.
+Previously I've worked as the Head of Software at SiSU Health and as a developer at Thoughtworks and Common Code.

 ### Posts, Projects & Talks